Generalized Lotka-Volterra Systems with Time Correlated Stochastic Interactions: Introduction

-The QGLV does not typically display properties observed by real ecosystems.
-It suffers from the stability-diversity paradox \cite{mccann2000diversity,allesina2015stability,gibbs2018effect}, which for QGLV emerges as a result of a dynamical process where the system reduces the number of coexisting species so to remain marginally stable \cite{biroli2018marginally}.
-Moreover, the species abundance distribution (SAD), as obtained in the limit of a large number of species within the dynamical mean field theory (DMFT) or cavity method, is a truncated Gaussian \cite{bunin2017ecological,galla2018dynamically}, very different from the heavy tail SAD observed in empirical microbial \cite{sala2016stochastic,ser2018ubiquitous,grilli2020macroecological} or in forest communities \cite{azaele2006dynamical}.
+The QGLV model assumes that species interactions remain constant over time.
+However, empirical ecological systems are characterized by temporal fluctuations in species interactions, influenced by variations in environmental conditions, resource availability, and other factors that operate on a timescale comparable to population dynamics \cite{thompson1999evolution,suweis2013emergence,fiegna2015evolution,ushio2018fluctuating,pacciani2021constrained}.
+In the global equilibrium phase, the biodiversity of the QGLV model is limited by the stability-diversity paradox \cite{mccann2000diversity,allesina2015stability,gibbs2018effect,biroli2018marginally}.
+Moreover, the species abundance distribution (SAD), as obtained in the limit of a large number of species within the dynamical mean field theory (DMFT) or the cavity method, is a truncated Gaussian \cite{bunin2017ecological,galla2018dynamically}, very different from the heavy tail SAD observed in empirical microbial \cite{sala2016stochastic,ser2018ubiquitous,grilli2020macroecological} or in forest\cite{azaele2006dynamical} communities.

-Another limitation of the QGLV model is its underlying assumption that species interactions remain constant over time.
-However, ecological systems in reality are characterized by temporal fluctuations in species interactions, influenced by variations in environmental conditions, resource availability, and other factors which operate on a timescale that is comparable to the population dynamics \cite{thompson1999evolution,suweis2013emergence,fiegna2015evolution,pacciani2021constrained}.
+In the present study, within the established framework of the GLV model featuring a fully connected random interaction network, we explicitly consider time-dependent species interactions and a Monod functional response, commonly used for modelling the growth of microorganisms \cite{monod1949growth}.

-In the present study, we explicitly consider time-dependent species interactions as an alternative approach.
-Specifically, we adopt the hypothesis that these interactions can be modeled as stochastic colored noises within the framework of the GLV model, which we will call annealed GLV (AGLV).
-Strikingly, the introduction of temporal stochastic fluctuations in the strengths of species interactions yields results that are remarkably rich and ecologically relevant.
-By employing the DMFT in the limit of a large number of species, we analytically determine the stationary state, which is in excellent agreement with numerical simulations of the AGLV.
-In the case of white noise limit, the resulting SAD is a Gamma distribution, in agreement with observed distributions in plant and microbial communities \cite{azaele2006dynamical,sala2016stochastic}.
-Moreover, this also justifies a recently introduced phenomenological model \cite{grilli2020macroecological,descheemaeker2020stochastic,descheemaeker2021heavy} that has been shown to reproduce several macro-ecological laws, thus providing further validation and support for our approach.
-Eventually, we study the AGLV phase diagram which reveals two distinct phases: one where the system reaches a stationary state and all species coexist; another one where unbounded growth is observed.
+Specifically, we adopt the hypothesis that these interactions can be modeled as stochastic colored noises, which we call annealed GLV (AGLV).
+Strikingly, the introduction of temporal stochastic fluctuations in the strengths of species interactions yields results that are remarkably rich and ecologically relevant, filling the above mentioned gaps for the QGLV.